scintill/pwsafejs/README.md

 Known issues
 ---
 - Ignores grouping of accounts
-- Does not show all fields associated with your accounts (although most of the code to obtain this info is there)
+- Does not show all fields associated with your accounts -- should be pretty easy to add if you want though
-- Does not check the integrity hash, which I suppose means your DB could be corrupted or tampered with and you would get no warning other than your data appearing as garbage

 Credits
 ---